113ll3/Ibmclouddocscli/reference/ibmcloud/cli_global_ip.md

 ```
 {: codeblock}

-This command lists all IPV4 addresses on the current account.
+This command lists all IPv4 addresses on the current account.

 ## ibmcloud sl globalip unassign
 {: #sl_globalip_unassign}

 Unassign a global IP from a target router or device:
 ```
-ibmcloud sl globalip unassign IDENTIFIER
+ibmcloud sl globalip unassign IDENTIFIER [OPTIONS]
 ```

 **Examples**: